Rams News & Views Transcriptions

 3:03

-And Mr. Zoko, you've been a principal now at 2 buildings in our district that have had neither air conditioning or stand alone gyms. stand-alone gyms at our four elementary buildings that do not have it.
+And Mr. Zokoe, you've been a principal now at 2 buildings in our district that have had neither air conditioning or stand alone gyms. stand-alone gyms at our four elementary buildings that do not have it.
 The bond proposal would add air conditioning to all buildings that do not have it, primarily our 6 remaining elementary buildings and stand alone gyms at our four elementary buildings that do not have that.

 3:25